digitalkeegan/mirage/content/Mirage - A Realm Unveiled/Mirage Rules/5) Conflict & Injuries.md

 > [!info] Ammunition
 You are expected to carry enough ammunition to use your weapon.
 In combat you have time to reload between actions.
 In certain situations the GM may ask you to keep track of how many arrows you have left – perhaps you are trapped in a network of caves and must preserve your resources.

-### Overwatch
+### Take Aim

-As a fast action, you can assume an overwatch position in a specified direction, as long as you have a ranged weapon and no enemies next to you within melee range.
-This means that you aim in the specified direction and are ready to shoot.
-Between the time you assume the overwatch position and your time to act in the next round, you can fire your weapon against a target in the chosen direction.
-You can fire whenever you want in either your own, or the enemy's, turn.
+As a fast action, you can take aim in a specified direction, as long as you have a ranged weapon and no enemies next to you within melee range.
+This means that you focus in the specified direction and are ready to shoot.
+Between the time you take this fast action and the next time you act, you can shoot a ranged weapon as an interruption.
 Your shot is resolved before all other actions – even if they are already declared.
 For example, if an enemy in the direction you are aiming attempts to fire a weapon, you can shoot first.
-The enemy is not allowed to change their attack after your overwatch attack.
+The enemy is not allowed to change their attack after your attack.

-Firing when in overwatch position counts as a normal attack (a slow action).
-Therefore, you must save your slow action in the round for any overwatch attack you want to make.
-If both you and an enemy assume overwatch positions against each other, and both choose to fire against each other, then an opposed Marksmanship roll determines which attack goes first.
+Firing while aiming, even if not as an interruption, counts as a normal attack (a slow action).
+Therefore, you must save your slow action in the round for any aimed shot you want to make.
+If both you and an enemy take aim against each other, and both choose to fire against each other, then an opposed Marksmanship roll determines which attack goes first.
 This roll does not count as an action for either of you.

-**Losing Overwatch:** You keep your overwatch position until you break it, or any of the following occurs:
+**Losing Focus:** You keep aiming until you break it, or any of the following occurs:

-- You perform any action other than overwatch fire.
+- You perform any action other than fire.
-- You are attacked in Bladework.
+- You are attacked or otherwise moved.
-- You suffer damage
+- You suffer damage.

 ## Fleeing & Chasing